Beverley Airshow 2026

 HUMAN FACTORS

 Be aware of your own limitations and the fatiguing effect of making several flights in one day.
-It can be very hot and dry at Beverley so remember to stay hydrated nourished and keep your blood sugar levels high.
+It can be very hot and dry at Beverley so remember to stay hydrated, nourished and keep your blood sugar levels high.
 There are water fountains located outside the club house toilets.

 Please stop flying as soon as you find yourself making even small mistakes.

 Make good decisions.
+Stop and have a chat instead.

 REFRESHMENTS